supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/LabIntrov2.md

 # **Getting Started with Your AZ-400: Designing and Implementing Microsoft DevOps Solutions Workshop**

-Welcome to your AZ-400: Designing and Implementing Microsoft DevOps Solutions!
+Welcome to your AZ-400: Designing and Implementing Microsoft DevOps Solutions workshop!
 We've prepared a seamless environment for you to explore and learn Microsoft DevOps Solutions.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**